Radiation therapy for stomach cancer

 Radiation therapy uses high-energy rays or particles to kill cancer cells in a specific area of the body.
 Radiation can be used in different ways to help treat stomach cancer:

-- Before surgery for some cancers, radiation can be used along with chemo to try to shrink the tumor to make surgery easier.
+- Before surgery for some cancers, radiation can be used along with chemotherapy (chemo) to try to shrink the tumor to make surgery easier.

 - After surgery, radiation therapy can be used to kill very small remnants of the cancer that cannot be seen and removed during surgery.
 Radiation therapy — especially when combined with chemo drugs such as 5-FU — may delay or prevent cancer recurrence after surgery and may help patients live longer.